 Audits are conducted by Federal Safety Officers (FSOs).
 FSOs are qualified WHS auditors with experience in the building and construction industry and operate throughout Australia.
 We will liaise with the company and the FSO to set an agreed audit date and site in order to give the company the best opportunity to demonstrate their WHS Management System in place and achieve the best audit outcome possible.

-FSO's are appointed under the Building and Construction Industry (Improving Productivity) Act 2016 and are required to behave in line with the Federal Safety Officer Code of Conduct when conducting audits for us.
+FSO's are appointed under the Federal Safety Commissioner Act 2022 and are required to behave in line with the Federal Safety Officer Code of Conduct when conducting audits for us.

 Following the completion of an audit, companies will be provided with a detailed and comprehensive audit reporting outlining the FSO's findings.
 The report will provide you with all the detail of any non-conformances raised at the audit.
 The FSO will prepare a commentary on these findings.
 The audit report is generally provided to the company within 10 business days after the audit has occurred.
 Following the provision of the audit report, companies are asked to provide us with an action plan that outlines the steps they will take to address the non-conformances identified.